Lake Placid & Adirondacks Activities Guide

 Birdsong continues to turn the great Adirondack forest into a concert hall.
 To enjoy the performance, there's no need to identify the performers.
 All one needs is a functioning set of ears, an alarm clock, and a love of nature.
 Just rise early or wander outdoors before dusk.
 Bird diversity in the woods reaches its peak, although some migrants will begin to leave by month's end.
 On water, watch for big hawks called ospreys.
 They circle overhead on wings that look slightly crooked and dive for fish.
 If you're really lucky, you might even spy a bald eagle.

-Join wildlife educator and rehabilitator Mark Manske for a weekly demonstration on birds of prey found in the Adirondacks.
+Join wildlife educator and rehabilitator Mark Manske every Saturday, June 24 through September 2, for a weekly demonstration on birds of prey found in the Adirondacks.
 Adirondack Raptors is a privately held company that monitors and researches raptor populations in the Adirondacks.
 Its goal is to promote a healthy awareness of wildlife in the community by utilizing raptors as a teaching tool.
 Mark has been studying raptors since 1984 and has taught at St. Lawrence Central High School and Paul Smiths College.
 He also contributes to Embark, a bimonthly publication produced by the Adirondack Daily Enterprise.
-Demonstrations this June 25 through September 3, Saturdays at 10 AM.

 Jump In!
 The Water is Just Fine